Istiak-A-Tashrif/ClayNest-Client/README.md

 ---

 ### Note:
-- For any queries or assistance, feel free to contact [IstiakAhmedTashrif] at [istiaktashrif@gmail.com].
+- For any queries or assistance, feel free to contact [Istiak Ahmed Tashrif] at [istiaktashrif@gmail.com]].
 - Thank you for considering this submission.
 We look forward to your feedback!